Gucci-Man/Hacker-News/README.md

 an account and submit new stories.
 They are also able to 'star' or 'unstar' stories to favorite them.
 A user can log out and log back in and still be able to see the stories they have submitted and the stories that are their favorites.

+The data inlcuding the user's information, stories and their favorites are stored in a API.
+Evey time the website loads it will fetch the data from the API.

 Logged-in users can also remove any previous stories that they have submitted.
 (Please note that the API may respond with a Status 404 error which can result in stories that have been deleted or favorited to be displayed even though they should not be)